Tuesday, April 30, 2024

 It took a couple of years to find my feet as a solo gamer, but currently I have a couple of ambitious campaigns cooking along and enjoy the total freedom to play literally anything.
 By way of example my two current campaigns center around characters that would never fly in most conventional groups, and would probably make a GM pull their hair out at the off the wall ideas (though if they were experienced enough maybe not).

 One is a hacker mage in a classic fantasy setting, (the Forgotten Realms Grey box from 1987), and the other is a adolescent dragon.
 The first can't fight worth a damn and the second OP off the chart.
-Both would be poor choices for a group game but fit perfectly in the frame work of a solo player.
+Both would be poor choices for a group game, they but fit perfectly in the frame work of a solo player.

-So in this revived blog, I hope to give useful tidbits in the form of reviews, musings, and actual playable material.
-I will refer back to games I own, and tell you how i hacked them when hacking was necessary and, with upmost respect for the authors copyright, show you how to build games of your own using both solo rules and popular mechanics.
+So, in this revived blog, I hope to give useful tidbits in the form of reviews, musings, and actual playable material.
+I will refer back to games I own, and tell you how i hacked them, when hacking was necessary, and with upmost respect for the authors copyright, show you how to build games of your own using both solo rules and popular mechanics.

 So welcome to Wizard Dad's work shop.
 Sort of a prose Santa Claus (Milk and Cookies appreciated).